Arboretum Classes

 Native Gardening Conference

 Held every September at the Arboretum, the Native Gardening Conference promotes sustainable gardening practices and use of native plants in home landscapes.
-We inspire and inform gardeners, homeowners, and landowners to create and maintain native gardens or small-scale restorations on their own property.
 The program welcomes people with a range of interests and experience.

 Winter Enrichment

-The Arboretum’s long-running Winter Enrichment series offers lectures for naturalists in the greater Madison area as well as for volunteers, friends, and community members.
-The ten-week series runs February to April.
+The Arboretum’s long-running Winter Enrichment series offers engaging talks and conversation for naturalists, volunteers, friends, and community members.
 See the Winter Enrichment page for more information.

 Friends of the Arboretum Luncheon-Lectures